Several aircraft to choose from - all maintained above FAA standards to ensure your safety.

 The Piper Seneca is a powerful twin-engine aircraft that provides a solid airframe, stable handling, and a visibly wider cabin, making it an ideal multi-engine aircraft to train in.
 Students can train confidently with the knowledge that the Seneca provides redundancy in power and the reliability in safety expected of a high quality aircraft.

 The Piper Warrior is a four-seat, light plane, powered by 160 HP Lycoming piston engine.
 With a max speed of 160 knots, and a cruise speed of 115 knots, it is a favorite to train in.
 Docile and predictable stalls, steep turns, and other maneuvers make flying look easy in this plane.

 The low wing provides great visibility and safety when looking for and avoiding other traffic in congested areas.
 The Warrior is a stable platform for instrument approaches, making even the novice fly like a pro.
 If you prefer low winged airplanes you will enjoy training in this plane.

 The Beechcraft Duchess BE 76 is a four-seat, light, twin-engine aircraft that makes an ideal trainer.
 With its 180 HP engines, constant speed propeller and retractable gear, it cruises at 150 knots and is ideal for those long navigational flights.
 The Duchess has been a solid and reliable trainer since introduction.

 Many refer to Beechcraft aircraft as being the Cadillac of the sky, and the Beechcraft Duchess is no exception.
 CFA utilizes its Duchess for Private and Commercial Multi-Engine endorsements, as well as Multi-Engine Instrument and ATP ratings.

-We invite you to start your pilot pathway at CFA today by completing the Request Information Form above, or calling us directly at (619) 448-2212.
-Or, explore our Programs and Ratings.
+We invite you to start your pilot pathway at CFA today by completing the Request Information Form above or by calling us directly at (619) 448-2212.